Operation "Octopi NICUs"

 Please you wash your hands or use hand sanitizer before starting or returning to your project.

-Below is a link for directions on how to make this special toy.
+Below is a link for directions on how to make a STUFFED octopus.

 Here is a link to a video which might be helpful for beginner crocheters: